-One of our newest photography travel tours to include Fes, Meknes, Volubilis & Chefchaouen.
+A cities photography tour to include Fes, Meknes, Volubilis & Chefchaouen.
 Ideal for returning guests, its main theme is street photography in the medinas of the imperial cities as well as more abstract compositions in the ‘blue city’ of Chefchaouen.

 Photography travel tours | Morocco’s northern jewels

-Geared for street photography and abstract architecture, the feel of the northern cities is distinctive.
+Geared for street photography, the feel of the northern cities is distinctive.
 Nothing entirely sets you up for Fes.
 The world’s exclusive in place medieval city, an overflowing warren of obscured back streets and Fondouks.
-Close-by Meknes is another old supreme city, a majestic show-stopper orchestrated by Sultan Moulay Ismaïl.
-His mausoleum is a worthy location to photograph as is the late afternoon light on Bab Mansour gate.
-Hidden deep in northwestern Morocco set against the dramatic backdrop of the Rif Mountains is Chefchaouen.
-Filled with white-washed homes with distinctive, powder-blue accents, Chaouen is a small, quiet atmospheric town and relaxing place to explore with your camera.
+Close-by is Meknes, another old supreme city, it’s non-touristic medina combined with the warmth of it’s residents lends itself to single figures and portraits.
+Hidden deep in northwestern Morocco set against the dramatic backdrop of the Rif Mountains is Chefchaouen, where despite its recent popularity, abstract ICM and street imagery can be found away from the crowds.

 The north is different